justinkirk8/World_Weather_Analysis/README.md

 ## Summary

 Deliverable 1:
-- Random list of 2000 latitude and logitude pairs generated using np.random
+- Random list of 2000 latitude and longitude pairs generated using np.random
 - Library citipy used to obtain the closest city to each lat and lng pair
 - OpenWeatherMap API used to obtain weather info for each city.
 See table below: